-Cost: $3 children, adults free, children on Friends full membership free.
+Cost: $3 children, adults free; child on Friends full membership free.

 Buy session tickets on the day at the Information Desk.